The Philosophy Behind the Mystery Box Challenge

 One of the beautiful things about Mystery Boxes is that you can put just about anything in them.
 The MBC is therefore quite doable on a limited budget and is a great way to recycle and/or reduce trash anxiety.
 The box itself doesn’t even have to be a box; it could be a bag or any kind of container opaque enough to hide its contents.

-We will be providing one prompt a day at 8 AM on Facebook, Instagram, and Twitter.
-But if you’d like to make your own prompts, we have some tips!
 The building prompt should be just as much of a surprise as the building materials, so make sure that participants do not see their prompt ahead of time.
 We recommend writing several prompts out on cards or slips of paper so that participants can choose a prompt at random.
 This will make the prompt selection more fun and will also ensure that you have extra prompts on hand in case some participants finish early (or if everyone wants to do a second challenge!).

 CCM scaffolds its challenge prompts roughly by age:

 – For participants ages two to three, the prompts ask participants to build a simple object, such as “a star” or “a hat.”